 |

-This web page shows various magazine articles in the English language, that appeared about the DS420 from 1968 to 1986.
+This web page shows various magazine articles in the English language, that appeared about the DS420 from 1968 to 1999.
 They are shown in chronological order.
-Note that there is a parallel web page with articles from 1987-present.
-Also, there are other pages with non-English language articles 1968-1989 and 1990-present.
+Note that there are parallel web pages with articles from 2000-2019 and articles from 2020-present.
+Also, there are other pages with non-English language articles 1968-1999, 2000-2019 and 2020-present.

 These articles have several interesting properties.
 First they provide a contemporary view on the car.
 This reveals details (and sometimes gossip) that no other source provides.
-Second, they express the view of an author who is neither involved in the marketing of the car, nor is deeply involved in Daimlers in general, e.g. as the author of a bookz would be.
+Second, they express the view of an author who is neither involved in the marketing of the car, nor is deeply involved in Daimlers in general, e.g. as the author of a book would be.
 Instead, the articles give a fresh view of somebody who is (usually) very impressed by the car, but also critical on the weak points.

 |